input-output-hk/Alonzo-testnet/resources/plutus-example/README.md

 2. Serialize your Plutus on chain code to the text envelope format (`cardano-cli` expects this format).
 3. Create your transaction with the accompanying Plutus script(s).
 4. Submit transaction to execute Plutus script.

+# plutus-helloworld

+This directory contains a simple "Hello World" script.

 ## FAQ